abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Yesterday Ajahn Saññamo gave us a reading about sweeping leaves—how sweeping can be an integral part of our practice.
 His reading came from a book detailing the practices at Ajahn Baen’s monastery.
-It is a big monastery with large open areas so every day, everyone goes out to sweep.
+It is a big monastery with large open areas, so every day, everyone goes out to sweep.
 In his monastery, sweeping is part of the practice and training.
 That’s the way it should be for us as well—and not only with sweeping.
 All the various chores, duties, and responsibilities we have are part of